ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 |`Avg Transaction Value, M, bogo_4: 9.863846278041088`|
 |`Avg Transaction Value, M, no offer: 7.4150608793248445`|

-*Fig 9: Male-Female discrepancy, average transaction values*
+*Fig 10: Male-Female discrepancy, average transaction values*

 A slight decrease in transaction rate was recorded for Females as a result of Discount offers, compared to a slight increase for Males and Others.
 Discounts increased average transaction value significantly more for Females and Others than Males.

 #### Age

-The youngest users, those aged 18-30, were the most responive to bogo and discount in general.
+The youngest users, those aged 18-30, were the most responive to BOGO and discount in general.
 BOGO offers are shown here to demonstrate this.

 ![placeholder_1](https://ismith1024.github.io/images/bogo_tr_age20.png)